 Background

-The City of Karratha is seeking public comment on its proposal to implement a Differential Rates Model for the 2026/27 financial year.
+The City of Karratha sought public feedback on its proposed Differential Rates Model for the 2026/27 financial year.

 • GRV Residential